christianfosli/LabyrintSpill/src/view/howtoMake.md

  First line: number of columns,
  Second line: number of rows,
- Third line: 'lights:on' or 'lights:off',
+ Third line: "lights:on" or "lights:off",
  followed by characters 'making up' the maze.
 	* '#'	wall
 	* ' '	floor